The best meat delivery deals for the 4th of July

 The deal:

-Porter Road has a few deals and special boxes for the Fourth of July including the Summer Box ($35).
-It includes two pounds of dry-aged ground beef, six dry-aged beef hot dogs and three bratwursts -- all made with pasture-raised meat and free of any fillers or flavor additives.
-Order by end of today (Monday, June 29) and the shipment will arrive in time for Saturday's festivities.
+Porter Road has a few deals and special meat boxes for the Fourth of July, including the Summer Box ($35).
+It includes 2 pounds of dry-aged ground beef, six dry-aged beef hot dogs and three bratwursts -- all made with pasture-raised meat and free of any fillers or flavor additives.
+It's too late to order in time for a shipment guaranteed to arrive Saturday, but who's counting?

 About Porter Road: